To see easy progress with reading for your child, be sure to build the right foundation.

 The most important thing you can do for your early reader is to teach them about the building blocks of our language: the sounds in each word.
 Not the letters first?
 That’s right.
 Research has shown that children learn to read faster in school when these phonemic building blocks are already in place.

 Focus on teaching your 3-5 year old the sounds, or phonics, in our language through verbal games.
 You can ask your child what sound a certain word starts or ends with.
 Or play “I spy with my little eye something beginning with shh…” when you see a sheep.
-Check out our free resources page for verbal phonics games downloads, workbooks, free flashcards, and more.
+Check out our free resources page for verbal phonics games downloads, workbooks and more.

 Coming soon — our free beginner app!